Welcome to the Computer Science Advising Corner for Johns Hopkins Engineering for Professionals.

 Computer Science students are permitted, on a case-by-case basis, to double-count coursework in accordance with the Whiting School of Engineering's policy on double-counting courses.
 Please note that any double-counted courses already applied to a degree outside of Johns Hopkins University must have an equivalent in the Johns Hopkins Engineering for Professionals program.

-Use the following address for application, transcripts, registrations, program plans, transfer requests, and status review requests:
+Use the following address for application, transcripts, registrations, transfer requests, and status review requests:

 Johns Hopkins Engineering for Professionals